 NC vs FILE NO:

-COUNTY OF IN THE GENERAL COURT OF JUSTICE DISTRICT COURT DIVISION
+COUNTY OF DISTRICT COURT DIVISION

-OURT LOCATION COURT DATE
+COURT LOCATION COURT DATE

-MOTIC ON TO CONTINUE
+N MOTION TO CONTINUE

-Now comes the (attorney for the defendant) (attor mey for the state) and moves for a continuance based on:
+Now comes the (attorney for the defendant) (attorney for the state) and moves for a continuance based on:

-1.(a) Conflict with Federal/Superior/Priority reasonably resolved during the entire se or District Court and it is impossible for the conflict to be ession of this court.
+l.(a) Conflict with Federal / Superior reasonably resolved during the er / Priority District Court and it is impossible for the conflict to be ntire session of this court.

 (b) Extraordinary cause in that

-2. This case was first set on -
+2. This case was first set on

-•

-3. There have been prior continuance or rders by a judge in this case.
+3. There have been prior continua ance orders by a judge in this case.

-4. Counsel on the other side (consents to) (opposes) this motion.
+4. Counsel on the other side (consents to) (opposes) this motion

-(Signa .ture)
+(Signature)

-Signature of movant & date (print name)
+Signature of movant & the date (print name)

-• ,

-· ORDER
+ORDER

-The motion is allowed and the new court (Judge to complete)
+The motion is allowed and the new w court date IS (Judge to complete)

 or

 The motion is denied.

+II JDGE PRESIDING Date signed